chainHero/heroes-service/README.md

 	client.SetUserContext(orgUser)

 	// Setup Event Hub
-	// This will allow use to listen for some event from the chaincode
+	// This will allow us to listen for some event from the chaincode
-	// and make some actions.
+	// and act on it.
 We won't use it for now. eventHub, err := getEventHub(client)
 	if err != nil {
 		return nil, err